TRISTAN-ORF/RiboTIE/README.md

 [![GitHub stars](https://img.shields.io/github/stars/jdcla/RIBO_former)](https://github.com/jdcla/RIBO_former/stargazers)

 </div>

 ## 📋 About
+**Note that RiboTIE was formerly known as RIBO-former**

-[RIBO-former](https://doi.org/10.1101/2023.06.20.545724) is created to annotate translation initiation sites on transcripts using ribosome profiling data.
-This repository contains the instructions to run RIBO-former on custom data.
+[RiboTIE](https://doi.org/10.1101/2023.06.20.545724) is created to annotate translation initiation sites on transcripts using ribosome profiling data.
+This repository contains the instructions to run RiboTIE on custom data.

 The data, model parameters, and benchmark data from **the article** are featured in a [separate repository](https://github.com/jdcla/RIBO_former_paper).

-When interested in more advanced features, such as using a custom transformer architecture, we refer the user manual of the [transcript-transformer package](https://github.com/jdcla/transcript_transformer),  created in support of RIBO-former.
+When interested in more advanced features, such as using a custom transformer architecture, we refer the user manual of the [transcript-transformer package](https://github.com/jdcla/transcript_transformer),  created in support of RiboTIE.

 Make sure to check out [TIS Transformer](https://github.com/jdcla/TIS_transformer) as well, a similar tool for the delineation of novel coding sequences using transcript sequence data rather than ribosome profiling data.